VapourSoft/PCWWiFiModem/README.md

 The default serial configuration is 9600bps, 8 data bits, no parity, 1 stop bit.

-NOTE: 9600 baud is a bit fast for CP/M on the PCW to keep up with without enabling hardware flow control.
-The PCW version of QTERM is faster, you may not need flow control using this.
+If using 9600 baud or higher it is recommended that you enable hardware flow control, and use CP/M 1.7 or later.

 Here's the commands you need to set up the modem to automatically connect to your WiFi network: